-The focus in this design studio is on issues of materiality, with supporting courses in construction and structures.
-The studio develops familiarity with, and critical awareness of, processes and modes of production that are specific to architecture.
+The studio develops familiarity with, and critical awareness of, processes and modes of production that are specific to architecture and the design of urban or inner suburban landscapes.
 Group work comprises part of the early phases of the studio as team work is a fundamental aspect of architectural practice.
 Students learn to negotiate individual aspirations and design propositions with multiple partners and associates.

 Intended learning outcomes